 The government however continued with their tricks and revealed a new Determination at this hearing which made Eskom the nuclear procuring agent.
 This surprise move resulted in the court case being postponed until 22-24 February 2017 and government was ordered to pay punitive costs.

-The shifting of the goal posts by the government on nuclear energy has made us even more determined to expose the unethical dealings on the nuclear deal and we invite all South Africans to join us in standing up for an energy future that is fair, equitable, transparent & cost competitive.
+We invite all South Africans to join us in standing up for an energy future that is fair, equitable, transparent & cost competitive.

 Find all SAFCEI’s press releases and court papers here.